 Are there any Nintendo Switch 2 accessories?

-There’s also the Nintendo Switch 2 camera, so you can appear on screen while using GameChat.
-The Nintendo Switch 2 Edition version of Super Mario Party Jamboree includes camera functionality, and we’re expecting to see more of the same in future games.
-You need a Nintendo Switch Online subscription to use the feature, and the camera accessory launches on the same day as the Nintendo Switch 2, so you can pick it up and play with your friends right away.
+On top of that, there's the Nintendo Switch 2 camera, which you can use to appear on screen while using GameChat.
+The Nintendo Switch 2 Edition version of Super Mario Party Jamboree includes camera functionality, and we're expecting to see more of the same in future games.
+If you're not sold on the official Nintendo Switch 2 camera, you can check out our guide to the best Nintendo Switch 2 cameras - just keep in mind that you need a Nintendo Switch Online subscription to use the feature.